CodeByMaxx/portfolio/appointment-planner/README.md

 # Appointment Planner

-A containerized appointment booking application designed for small businesses and service providers.
+A containerized full-stack appointment booking application designed for small businesses and service providers.

-The application allows customers to book available appointments online while providing operators with a dashboard for managing services, availability and appointments.
+The application allows customers to book available appointments online while providing operators with a dedicated dashboard for managing services, availability, and appointments.

-This repository contains the public project documentation and showcase material.
+This directory contains the **public project documentation and showcase material**.
 The application source code is maintained separately.

+---

 ## Overview

-The Appointment Planner is a full-stack web application built with a React frontend, a Fastify API and PostgreSQL.

-The application is designed around a simple booking workflow:
+Appointment Planner is a full-stack web application built around a simple booking workflow:

 1. Select a service
 2. Select a date